orbitfin/top500-us-official-docs/README.md

 #### Set up environment

 First of all, you need to clone this repo(By GIT) or download code directly.
-When you get the code, you can install Python by using `pip install -r requirements.txt`.
+When you get the code, you can install Python related packages by using `pip install -r requirements.txt`.

 #### Run the demo